An Introduction to Neural Data Compression: Introduction

-\section{Introduction}
+\chapter{Introduction}

-\IEEEPARstart{T}{he} goal of data compression is to reduce the number of bits needed to represent useful information. \textit{Neural}, or \textit{learned} compression, is the application of neural networks and related machine learning techniques to this task.
-This article aims to serve as an entry point for machine learning researchers interested in compression by reviewing the information theory background as well as the representative methods and techniques in neural compression.
+The goal of data compression is to reduce the number of bits needed to represent useful information. \textit{Neural}, or \textit{learned} compression, is the application of neural networks and related machine learning techniques to this task.
+This monograph aims to serve as an entry point for machine learning researchers interested in compression by reviewing the prerequisite background and representative methods in neural compression.

-Neural compression draws on a rich history of learning-based approaches to image processing.
-Indeed, many problems in computational photography can be viewed as lossy image compression; e.g., image super-resolution can be solved by learning a decoder for a fixed encoder (the image downsampling process) \cite{dong2015image}\cite{ledig2017photo}.
-In fact, neural networks have been applied to image compression in the late 1980s and 1990s \cite{sonehara1989nn}\cite{sicuranza1990nn}, and even an early review article \cite{jiang1999image} exists.
+\enlargethispage{-\baselineskip} The basic idea of learning-based data compression has long existed in various forms before the current era of deep learning \cite{ziv1977universal}\cite{rissanen1979arithmetic}\cite{chou1989entropy}\cite{frey1997efficient}.
+Many of the tools and techniques for neural compression, especially for images, also draw on a rich history of learning-based approaches in computer vision.
+Indeed, many problems in image processing and restoration can be viewed as lossy image compression; e.g., image super-resolution can be solved by learning a decoder for a fixed encoder (the image downsampling process) \cite{dong2015image}\cite{ledig2017srgan}.
+In fact, neural networks have already been applied to image compression in the late 1980s and 1990s \cite{sonehara1989nn}\cite{sicuranza1990nn}, and even an early review article \cite{jiang1999image} exists.
 Compared to early work, modern methods differ markedly in their scale, neural architectures, and encoding schemes.